|The Business Model in Education:|

 Just how are for-profit colleges doing these days?
 According to a report by the Government Accountability Office, released this week, there seem to be a few minor glitches.
 First, investigators posing as students found that 12 of 15 commercial colleges, including the five biggest names in the business, accepted fake high school diplomas without bothering to check, including diplomas from high schools that had long since closed.

 So?
 This is business, first.
 Education second.
 The customer wants an education.
 He has money (often in the form of federal loans).
 Give the customer what he or she wants.

 This is unfettered capitalism at its best.

-And what kind of education do students receive in return for their money?
-Many enroll in on-line classes and proceed at their own pace.
-Luckily, investigators discovered that commercial colleges were highly accommodating when it came to measuring pace and grading work.
-Sometimes, faux students purposely did the wrong assignments.
-They passed with flying colors anyway.
+WHAT KIND OF EDUCATION do students receive for their money?
+Many enroll in online classes and proceed at their own pace.
+Luckily, investigators discovered commercial colleges were highly accommodating when it came to measuring pace and grading work.
+Sometimes, faux students purposely did wrong assignments.
+They passed with flying colors.
 Let’s try turning in plagiarized material and see what happens.
-Hey, we still got A’s.
+Hey, we still got A’s!